CentreForDigitalHumanities/gabber/README.md

 ### Exporting

+#### Activity

+The gabactivity.py script will export a CSV with counts of total active users, total amount of posts, total amount of reposts, and total amount of comments per month.
+Use -o <filename> to export to a specific filename, by default the export will be written to gabactivity.csv.

 #### Groups

 The groups2csv.py script will export group metadata to a csv file.
 Use -o <filename> to export to a specific filename, by default the export will be written to gabgroups.csv.